-The CDCR Offenders to be housed in the Facility shall be selected on the basis of compliance with all applicable state statutes or such other applicable laws or regulations of the State of Indiana relating to the housing of out of state offenders as may apply, and in addition thereto, the following criteria and conditions:
+The CDCR Offenders to be housed in the Facility shall be selected on the basis of compliance with all applicable state statutes or such other applicable laws or regulations of the state in which the Facility is located relating to the housing of out of state offenders as may apply, and in addition thereto, the following criteria and conditions:

-- 3.02.1 Offenders assigned to the Facility shall not have known serious or significant mental health or serious or significant physical problems. - 3.02.2 Offenders assigned to the Facility shall be males eighteen years of age or older. - 3.02.3 CONTRACTOR may reject any offender found not to meet the receiving state's criteria. - 3.02.4 No sex offenders shall be placed in the Facility.
+- 3.02.1 Offenders assigned to the Facility shall not have known serious or significant mental health or serious or significant physical problems. - 3.02.2 Offenders assigned to the Facility shall be males eighteen years of age or older.